Low-T Quiz

 What is PSA and What Does it Have to Do With Testosterone?

 PSA stands for Prostate Specific Antigen.
 Before starting any form of Testosterone Therapy, it is necessary to have your PSA Levels analyzed.
-This is because PSA is a by-product of Prostate Cancer, and patients with Prostate Cancer should not take Testosterone, because it can exacerbate the existing cancer.
-Testosterone Therapy does often lead to increased PSA Levels, but this increase is not associated with Prostate Cancer.
+This is because PSA is a by-product of Prostate Cancer, and patients with Prostate Cancer should not take Testosterone because it can exacerbate existing cancer.
+Testosterone therapy often leads to increased PSA Levels, but this increase is not associated with Prostate Cancer.

 How Can HCG Complement Testosterone Therapy?

-Many combine HCG Injections with Testosterone Restoration in order to sustain the normal health of the testes, while also encouraging fertility.
+Many combine HCG Injections with Testosterone Restoration to sustain the testes' average health while encouraging fertility.
 Testosterone Treatments suppress the body's ability to produce Testosterone and Luteinizing Hormone for the duration of therapy, which both reduces Fertility and causes the testicles to shrink.
 Injectable HCG maintains the ability of the Testes to produce both Testosterone and Sperm, which preserves fertility and the fullness of the testicles.

 Why Do Men Sometimes Need Estrogen Blockers While on Testosterone?